pragatipratishrutiswain/PID_11_Ecommerece-Sales-Analysis/README.md

 # Ecommerece-Sales-Analysis

-**Overview:** As a data analyst at our dynamic e-commerce company, you're tasked with leveraging our extensive databases to extract insights that drive our business strategies forward.
-Your analysis will inform various departments, from marketing to supply chain, providing them with actionable data to optimize our operations, enhance customer satisfaction, and boost our sales performance.
-This case study simulates real-world tasks you will encounter and requires you to apply your SQL skills to solve practical business problems.
+**Overview:** As a data analyst at our dynamic e-commerce company, I'm tasked with leveraging our extensive databases to extract insights that drive our business strategies forward.
+My analysis will inform various departments, from marketing to supply chain, providing them with actionable data to optimize our operations, enhance customer satisfaction, and boost our sales performance.
+This case study simulates real-world tasks I will encounter and requires me to apply my SQL skills to solve practical business problems.

 ## Business Context:
-Your work will directly impact the following business verticals:
+My work will directly impact the following business verticals:

 - **Customer Insights:** Understanding our customer base to tailor marketing strategies.
 - **Product Analysis:** Evaluating product performance to inform stock and sales strategies.